wintercg/import-meta-registry/import-meta-path-helpers.md

 The value should not have a trailing slash.
 This is consistent with CommonJS `__dirname`, so that it can be used as a drop-in replacement.

-The value will be undefined for modules that are not loaded from the filesystem, such as modules whose `import.meta.url` begins with `http` or `data`.
+The property will not be present for modules that are not loaded from the filesystem, such as modules whose `import.meta.url` begins with `http` or `data`.

 ## Notes

 These properties would be optional, even if a runtime supports filesystem-based modules.
-This allows for runtimes where modules are _primarily_ run from HTTP / HTTPS URLs to avoid creating a portability hazard where these properties exist while developers are working locally but are undefined when the code is deployed.
+This allows for runtimes where modules are _primarily_ run from HTTP / HTTPS URLs to avoid creating a portability hazard where these properties exist while developers are working locally but are missing when the code is deployed.

 This portability hazard is a primary objection to this proposal.
 We feel that on balance, the convenience of these properties outweighs the potential hazard; and that a different portability hazard exists without these helpers, in that developers will write code such as `fileURLToPath(import.meta.url)` that works locally but not over CDN similarly to how `import.meta.filename` would work locally but not over CDN.